Senior advisory and delivery support for public investment, capital programmes, and place-based delivery.

 Andrew Alsbury - Founder

 That career has taken me across the whole system: local government, central government, a national contractor, a global consultancy.
-I've written policy and delivered against it.
-I've helped private sector organisations understand how public clients actually make decisions.
-I've briefed ministers, advised expert panels, and worked alongside delivery partners trying to make national intentions work locally.
+I've authored public investment business cases and sat on the approving side.
+I've mobilised national capital funds and built the governance that kept them honest.
+I've helped private sector organisations understand how public clients actually make decisions, and I've helped public clients design procurements that find the right partner.

-I founded PlaceSense because that breadth of perspective is genuinely rare; and genuinely useful at the moments that matter most.
+I founded PlaceSense because that breadth of perspective across public investment, programme delivery, and place-based policy is genuinely rare; and genuinely useful at the moments that matter most.
+Clients bring me in not for theory, but to help them make the decisions that unlock funding, momentum, and delivery.

 Selected Experience